 In case of a medical emergency, dial 118.
-Ask a passerby to call for you if you don’t have a cell phone; in Italian, 118 is “centodiciotto” (pronounced CHEN-toh dee-CHOH-toh).
-This is not a generalized emergency number like 911 in the United States so don’t call it in case of a crime or a fire, unless someone is injured.
+Ask a passerby to call for you if you don’t have a phone; in Italian, 118 is “centodiciotto” (pronounced CHEN-toh dee-CHOH-toh).
+This is not a generalized emergency number like 911 in the United States so don’t call it unless someone is injured.

 Here is a list of who to call and what to say (in Italian and English) if there is an emergency.
 Again, the most important numbers to memorize and call in a real emergency are 113 and 118.

 International SOS provides 24/7 medical, mental health, and security support and evacuation services to enrolled Harvard Summer School students.
 During a medical or security incident abroad, you can contact International SOS by phone at +1-617-998-0000 or by starting a chat from within the Assistance App.
 International SOS provides several country-specific online resources—including country guides and email alerts—that may be helpful before you leave and while you’re away.